sendwithus/grunt-sendwithus/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.0.2 - Fix the README, and fix named tasks
 0.0.1 - Initial release

 ## License